 He handed over the box: “A rescued quail.”
 We volunteer at a wildlife hospital, so a safe assumption might be California Quail.
-But assumptions are silly in a world where volunteers — well, mostly us newer ones — sometimes miss on species identification.
+But assumptions are silly in a world where us newer volunteers sometimes mess up species identification.

 Not only is a Japanese Quail not a native of California, he is, for the most part, a domesticated bird in the United States — raised for eggs or meat.
 Coturnix japonica are also raised as game birds and released, just as hunters raise pheasant and grouse for the same purpose … to set free then shoot.